SAP-archive/devops-docker-cx-server/jenkinsfile-runner-github-action/README.md

 Please note that Docker images can contain other software which may be licensed under different licenses.
 This License file is also included in the Docker image.
 For any usage of built Docker images please make sure to check the licenses of the artifacts contained in the images.

 This image contains [Jenkinsfile Runner](https://github.com/jenkinsci/jenkinsfile-runner), which is licensed under the [MIT license](https://github.com/jenkinsci/jenkinsfile-runner/blob/9f41f51b6dc320b9dd5c0fa6d81f179518597d37/pom.xml#L43).

-This GitHub Action was inspired by [jenkinsci/jenkinsfile-runner-github-actions](https://github.com/jenkinsci/jenkinsfile-runner-github-actions), which is available under Apache 2 license.